adobe/aepsdk-edgebridge-ios/Documentation/tutorials/map-track-data-using-data-prep.md

 > - [Data Prep mapping functions](https://experienceleague.adobe.com/docs/experience-platform/data-prep/functions.html)
 > - [Handling data formats with Data Prep](https://experienceleague.adobe.com/docs/experience-platform/data-prep/data-handling.html)
 >

-This guide covers how to map data sent from the Edge Bridge within the Data Collection UI.

-For a quck overview of the capabilities of Data Prep, watch the following [video](https://experienceleague.adobe.com/docs/platform-learn/data-collection/edge-network/data-prep.html).

 ## Prerequisites
 Before continuing, create an XDM schema and configure a datastream using the following tutorials.
 In order to send data to the Edge Network, the datastream must be configured with the Adobe Experience Platform service.